M116 howitzer: Other operators

 75 mm howitzer of the 1st Airlanding Light Artillery Regiment in action in Italy.

 75 mm pack howitzer on carriage M1, supplied to Chinese forces.

 Two major lend lease recipients of the M1 were United Kingdom (826 pack howitzers) and China (637 pack howitzers and 125 field howitzers).
 68 pieces were supplied to France, and 60 to various countries in Latin America.

-In the British service, the howitzer was issued to two mountain artillery regiments, two airlanding light artillery regiments, raiding support regiment and was temporarily used by some other units.
+In British service, the howitzer was issued to two mountain artillery regiments, two air-landing light artillery regiments, raiding support regiment and was temporarily used by some other units.
 The gun remained in British service until the late 1950s.

 The 75 mm howitzer was also used by Australian forces – two mountain batteries and some other units.

 A single howitzer was airdropped in April 1945 to the 2nd (Italian) SAS Regiment, a special force coordinated by Major Roy Farran and composed of partisans with mixed political allegiances, Russian ex-prisoners-of-war, and Wehrmacht deserters.
 Baptized "Molto Stanco" ("Very tired" in Italian), the gun was used in the course of Operation Tombola to harass enemy convoys driving up and down along Route 12 between Modena and Florence.
 On 21 April 1945, the howitzer was towed by means of a Willys Jeep to the outskirts of Reggio Emilia, from where the Italian gunners initiated a shelling of the city that wrought panic among Axis troops.
 Believing that the arrival of Allied forces was imminent, the Germans and their fascist allies evacuated the city.

 In China after the loss of the mainland, guns left behind were seized by the People's Liberation Army and used during the Korean War.
 There is record of these guns being used at the Siege of Dien Bien Phu and, presumably, in later conflicts.
 The type also remained in use with the Republic of China Army's outlying island garrisons (as coastal artillery) as well as mountain troops.